Waterfall model is one of the process models used in software development.

 The waterfall model is a sequential design process, often used in software development processes, where progress is seen as flowing steadily downwards (like a waterfall) through the phases of Conception, Initiation, Analysis, Design, Construction, Testing, Production/Implementation, and Maintenance.

-This model is also called as the classic life cycle model as it suggests a systematic sequential approach to software development.
-This one of the oldest model followed in software engineering.
+This model is also called the Classic life cycle model as it suggests a systematic sequential approach to software development.
+This one of the oldest models followed in software engineering.

-The process begins with the communication phase where the customer specifies the requirements and then progress through other phases like planning, modeling, construction and deployment of the software.
+The process begins with the communication phase where the customer specifies the requirements and then progress through other phases of planning, modeling, construction, and deployment of the software.

-In communication phase the major task performed is requirement gathering which helps in finding out exact need of customer.
+In the communication phase, the major task performed is requirement gathering which helps in finding out the exact need of the customer.
 Once all the needs of the customer are gathered the next step is planning.

-The actual coding of the software is done in this phase .
-This coding is done on the basis of the model designed in the modeling phase.
-So in this phase software is actually developed and tested.
+The actual coding of the software is done in this phase.
+This coding is done based on the model designed in the modeling phase.
+So, in this phase software is developed and tested.

-In this last phase the product is actually rolled out or delivered & installed at customer’s end and support is given if required.
-A feedback is taken from the customer to ensure the quality of the product.
+In this last phase, the product is rolled out or delivered & installed at the customer’s end and support is given if required.
+Feedback is taken from the customer to ensure the quality of the product.

-From the last two decades Waterfall model has come under lot of criticism due to its efficiency issues.
-So let’s discuss the advantages and disadvantages of waterfall model.
+From the last two decades, the Waterfall model has come under a lot of criticism due to its efficiency issues.
+So, let’s discuss the advantages and disadvantages of the waterfall model.

-Here are few of the advantages of this model :
+Here are a few of the advantages of this model:

 - Documentation is produced at every stage of the software’s development.
 This makes understanding the product designing procedure, simpler.